+Employees requesting non-contracted, personal, military/disaster, attendance at meetings, leave of absence, jury duty, maternity or sick leave days, shall do so using the Frontline Absence Management program and notifying their immediate supervisor.
+The employee must also ensure that the leave is entered into the Frontline Absence Management program upon approval.

 A personal affidavit is required for the use of personal leave and the use of sick leave for the purpose of mourning a member of the employee’s immediate family.* Either a personal affidavit or a certificate of a physician supporting the need for sick leave is required for the use of sick leave if the employee was absent due to his/her own personal illness or for the purpose of attending to an immediate family member* who was ill.
 If an employee who requests to use sick leave for his/her own personal illness or to attend to an immediate family member* who is ill does not submit a supporting physician’s certificate, s/he must submit a supporting personal affidavit.
 Requirements for use of sick leave following child birth and adoption are stated in Policies 03.1233/03.2233.

 Leave Affidavit